How To Cook Boiled Peanuts

 The trick is knowing how long to cook them and how much salt to add.
 There is no secret involved.
 It depends solely and completely on your tastes.
 Some folks want their boiled peanuts really salty, others not so much.
 We like salty but not too much!

 First, rinse your raw peanuts well in a colander.
 Peanuts are pulled from plants close to the ground and can be dirty so let’s just go ahead and rinse them first.

-They will be piled above the rim of the pot but that is ok.
-As the peanuts begin to soak up the water.
+They will be piled above the rim of the pot because they float before the peanut shells begin to soak up the water.
 The peanuts will submerge into the water as their dry shells drink in the salty boiling water.

-Bring the water to a good rolling boil and then reduce the heat to simmer.
+Bring the water to a good rolling boil on high heat and then reduce the heat to medium for a good simmer.

 Cooking time depends on how soft you want your boiled peanuts.
 We like ours very tender which requires between 6 to 8 hours of cook time for about 3 pounds of dry peanuts.

 We usually boil peanuts on a Saturday when we are not leaving the house.
 Never leave food cooking on the stove unattended!
 When we are boiling peanuts, we are doing household chores and take turns checking on the peanuts and adding more water when necessary.
 I keep my tea kettle full of hot water on peanut boiling day.